Top 10 Most Haunted Places in North Carolina

-One of the original 13 Colonies, North Carolina has been instrumental in almost every in house scrabble the United States has been swept into.
-If the history of our nation were a reality show, North Carolina would be the kitchen where most of the malcontents have easy access to cutlery.
+One of the original 13 Colonies, North Carolina, has been instrumental in almost every house scrabble the United States has been swept into.
+If our nation’s history were a reality show, North Carolina would be the kitchen where most of the malcontents have easy access to cutlery.
 From the Revolutionary War, all the way to the American Civil War, North Carolina has been embroiled one way or another in those and all the others in between.

 North Carolina is a good-sized state with plenty of land that stretches from the Atlantic to the Smokey Mountain region.
 With that much ground, you have plenty to cover when you are going on a ghost hunting adventure in the Tarheel State.
 From the Outer Banks to the mountainous western half of the state, there’s bound to be a place where plenty of hauntings have happened.